munozarturo/wreqs/README.md

     filename="wreqs.log"
 )

-# All subsequent calls will use this logger configuration
+# all subsequent calls will use this logger configuration
 context1 = wreqs.wreq(some_request)
 context2 = wreqs.wreq(another_request)
 ```